What Is a Proprietary Estoppel Claim?

 In the Supreme Court of Canada case Cowper-Smith v.
 Morgan, 2017 SCC 61, the parties debated whether proprietary estoppel applied in the case of broken promises.

 Elizabeth and Arthur Cowper-Smith were married and had three children, Gloria, Max, and Nathan.
 Before Arthur’s death, he explained to his children that he and his wife intended to divide their estate equally among them.
 Elizabeth maintained these sentiments after her husband’s death.

 In 2005, Elizabeth’s health declined so much that she needed home care.
 Though Gloria lived in the area, she made an arrangement with her brother, Max, who had been working and living in the UK.

-If Max moved back to the family home to care for their mother, he would be able to buy Gloria’s share for the family home upon Elizabeth’s death.
+If Max moved back to the family home to care for their mother, he would be able to buy Gloria’s share of the family home upon Elizabeth’s death.
 Max agreed and moved back home to care for their aging mother.
-Elizabeth later passed-on.
+Elizabeth later passed on.

 However, it was discovered eight months after Elizabeth’s death, Elizabeth had made changes to her estate plan that included that the title of the home, investments, etc. were to be transferred solely to Gloria, which she also held as an executor for her mother.
 A judge later determined this was a result of undue influence.
 But because of this, Elizabeth’s assets did, in fact, go to Gloria.

 In turn, Gloria went back on her promise to Max and listed the family home for sale, even though he was still residing there.
 Following litigation, Max and Nathan claimed on the basis of proprietary estoppel that Max was entitled to hold Gloria to her word.